-Current recommendations on how to stabilize the TTT involve the placement of 1 or 2 A-wires, directed in a distocaudomedial direction, and the placement of a TBW20.
-Although it has been suggested that using a TBW minimizes the risk of implant-related complications (migration or implant failure) and prevent TTF19, only about half of our patients had a TBW placed.
-No significant difference between the four constructs and the occurrence of complication was found, as well as when the 3 categories of complication rates (risk of TTF/avulsions, risk of reluxation, and risk of having an implant associated complications) were assessed.
-The only risk factors identified that were associated with having a complication were lack of TTT distal cortical attachment during TTT, placing the pin in a caudoproximal direction and performing a medial retinacular release.
+Current recommendations on how to stabilize the TTT involve the placement of 1 or 2 K-wires, directed in a distocaudomedial direction, and the placement of a TBW20.
+Although it has been suggested that using a TBW minimizes the risk of implant-related complications (migration or implant failure) and prevent tibial tuberosity fracture19, only about half of our patients had a TBW placed.
+No significant difference between the four constructs and the occurrence of complication was found, as well as when the 3 categories of complication rates (risk of tibial tuberosity fracture or avulsions, risk of reluxation, and risk of having an implant associated complications) were assessed.
+The only risk factors identified that were associated with having a complication were lack of tibial tuberosity distal cortical attachment during TTT, placing the pin in a caudoproximal direction and performing a medial retinacular release.

 In the current study, the medial retinacular release was associated with increased odds of any complication, especially having post-operative patellar reluxation.
-A possible explanation is that medial release is more likely to be performed in higher grades of MPL in which it is challenging to reduce the patella into the trochlear grove without this medial release, hence the negative association with complications.
-However, surprisingly, no significant association was found between the preoperative MPL grade and any specific type of complication, this might be due to a type II statistical error.
+A possible explanation is that medial release is more likely to be performed in higher grades of medial patellar luxation in which it is challenging to reduce the patella into the trochlear grove without this medial release, hence the negative association with complications.
+Surprisingly, no significant association was found between the preoperative medial patellar luxation grade and any specific type of complication; this might be due to a type II statistical error.
 Another possibility could be that the quadriceps mechanism would have not been adequately aligned due to inadequate TTT or failure to recognize and correct femoral varus and therefore complication rates would be expected to be higher.
 Due to the retrospective nature of the study it was not possible to assess if the degree of lateral TTT was adequate.
 However, it must be assumed that the surgeon performing the procedure considered the degree of TTT lateralization adequate during the procedure.
 Regarding the possible presence of a significant femoral varus, preoperative radiographs and/or CT scans were not consistent with this possibility.

-Placing the pin in a caudoproximal direction was associated with increased complication overall odds.
+Placing the pin in a caudoproximal direction was associated with increased overall odds of developing a complication.
 Given the wide-ranging complications observed, the fact that no association was observed with a specific type of complication on multiple regression might be due to a type II statistical error.
-Therefore, further studies could be considered to explore the complications seen with caudoproximal pin placement.
+Therefore, further studies could be considered to explore the complications associated with caudoproximal pin placement.

-The findings of the current study also suggest an association between TTT distal cortical attachment preservation and reduced odds of complications with MPL surgery, and in particular with a reduced risk of implant-related complications.
+The findings of the current study also suggest an association between tibial tuberosity distal cortical attachment preservation and reduced odds of complications with medial patellar luxation surgery, and in particular with a reduced risk of implant-related complications.
 This suggests a possible increased tibial tuberosity instability when the distal attachment is not preserved.
 Indeed, a previous study suggested that preservation of the distal cortical extension of the osteotomy segment allows a partial transmission of load forces to the tibia rather than relying solely on the implant fixation and moreover it is also important for preservation of blood supply 21,22.
 Unfortunately in some postoperative radiographs it was not possible to determine if the distal TTT cortical attachment was intact, and therefore it is possible that the lack of difference between constructs could have been due to an statistical error.

-Only patients weighing <20kg were included in this study as body weight has been reported to be risk factor for development of complications with a cut off of 20kg: dog weighting >20kg had a higher frequency of overall and major complications and reluxation compared with dogs weighing <20kg(10).
+Only patients weighing <20kg were included in this study as body weight has been reported to be risk factor for development of complications with a cut off of 20kg: dog weighting >20kg had a higher frequency of overall and major complications and reluxation compared with dogs weighing <20kg10.